-According to research, approximately 5 percent of the population will suffer from painful ailments like frozen shoulder syndrome at some time in their lives.
-That makes shoulder pain a common occurrence and one that Dr. Holland sees in our North St. Louis, MO office on a regular basis.
+According to research, approximately 2-5 percent of the population will suffer from painful disorders like frozen shoulder syndrome at some point in their lives.
+That makes shoulder pain a common occurrence and one that Dr. Holland sees in our Downtown St. Louis, MO office on a regular basis.

-Usually, this condition is more prevalent for people in their 40s, 50s, and 60s, and it tends to affect women more often than men.
-While ice, heat, and gentle stretching can often times help relieve the pain, so too can chiropractic care.
+Generally, this issue is more common for people in their 40s, 50s, and 60s, and it tends to affect women more often than men.
+While ice, heat, and gentle stretching can sometimes help alleviate the discomfort, so too can chiropractic adjustments.

-For example, a study released in the Journal of Chiropractic Medicine looked at 50 patients with frozen shoulder who were given chiropractic care.
+For instance, one study published in the Journal of Chiropractic Medicine looked at 50 people with frozen shoulder who were given chiropractic care.
 The length of care ranged from 11 days to 51 days, with 28 days being the average.

-The authors found that nearly all of the patients fared very well with chiropractic care.
-The authors found:
+The authors found that almost all of the patients fared very well with chiropractic care.
+The study found:

 8 of the subjects reported 50-75 percent improvement